Back to the home page

 Launch your file manager and press the key combination Ctrl h

-Now you can see the hidden files and folders (with a dot before their names, such as .mplayer).
+Now you can see the hidden files and folders (with a dot before their names, such as .mozilla).

 Has the configuration of an application become corrupted?
 Make sure that the application that it belongs to, is closed.
 Then simply delete the configuration folder for that application.

-Then start the application: it will generate a new configuration folder with the default settings.
+Then re-launch the application: it will generate a new configuration folder with the default settings.

 An application generally has its launcher in /usr/bin or in /bin and can therefore be launched by double-clicking that launcher there (when it has no shortcut in the menu).
 Or it can be launched from the terminal, by typing the name of the launcher and pressing Enter.